HL

 - Revenue is CONDITIONAL on silver prices -- strongest cross-lens finding

-- Balance sheet transformation is genuine and company-specific
+- Balance sheet transformation is complete -- Hecla is now debt-free

 - Competitive position within silver mining is defensible but confers no pricing power